Ah Xiao Teochew Braised Duck: Heavenly Braised Duck Rice & Kway Chap by 2nd-gen hawker

 At times when I find myself at Golden Mile Food Centre, I often venture out from my usual meal to discover something new.
 I mean, the tourist locale is home to many renowned stalls and wouldn’t it be a huge waste if I didn’t endeavour out?
 I thought I’d let my eyes decide and went with the stall that had the most patrons.
-As I walked past Ah Xiao Teochew Braised Duck (亚笑潮洲卤鸭), I locked eyes on an entire film crew in the midst of what seemed like a food show with the owners.
-And of course, the mere fame reeled me in to give their food a try.
+In the end, I went for Ah Xiao Teochew Braised Duck (亚笑潮洲卤鸭).

-Run by second-generation hawker Rui Hai, the young chap took over his parents’ business almost a decade ago.
+Run by second-generation hawker Rui Hai, the young chap took over his parents’ business over 13 years ago.
 Radiating with energy, he held an extremely hospitable stance as he greeted customers.

 His cheeriness truly made the experience more gratifying and it was evident as neighbouring stall owners, friends and patrons often lingered around for a chat.